Eosinophilic lung disease

-Eosinophilic lung diseases comprise of a broad group of conditions and are broadly divided into 3 main groups 1
+Eosinophilic lung diseases are a heterogeneous group of disorders that are characterized by excess infiltration of eosinophils within the lung interstitium and alveoli and are broadly divided into three main groups 1:

 Simple pulmonary eosinophilia (SPE)

-Simple pulmonary eosinophila (also known as Loffler syndrome) is benign and self-limiting condition, characterised by mild symptoms and plain radiographic findings usually much more impressive than the patient's condition, and classically have a reverse bat's wing appearance.
+Simple pulmonary eosinophilia (also known as Löffler syndrome) is a benign and self-limiting condition, characterized by mild symptoms and plain radiographic findings usually much more impressive than the patient's condition, and classically have a reverse bat's wing appearance.
 Blood eosinophilia is a feature.

 Acute eosinophilic pneumonia (AEP)

-Acute eosinophilic pneumonia (AEP) usually manifests with fever, dyspnoea and hypoxia and shows with rapid improvement when treated with steroids.
-Pulmonary lavage reveals > 25% eosinophils.
+Acute eosinophilic pneumonia (AEP) usually manifests with acute onset fever, severe dyspnea and hypoxia for <5 days with rapid progression and shows rapid improvement when treated with steroids and usually no relapse after treatment.
+Pulmonary lavage reveals >25% eosinophils, however peripheral blood eosinophil counts are usually normal.
 The etiology of AEP is unknown.
 It has been suggested that it may represent acute hypersensitivity to an inhaled antigen.
 CT findings include bilateral patchy areas of ground-glass opacity and interlobular septal thickening.

 Chronic eosinophilic pneumonia (CEP)

-Chronic eosinophilic pneumonia is characterised by homogeneous peripheral airspace consolidation, which responds to steroid treatment.
+Chronic eosinophilic pneumonia is characterized by homogeneous peripheral airspace consolidation lasting >6 months, which responds to steroid treatment.
 This appearance results in a reverse bat's wing appearance.
 About 50% of patients with CEP have asthma.
-CEP may be difficult to differentiate from Churg-Strauss syndrome (CSS).
-While CEP has homogeneous peripheral airspace consolidations, the consolidations in CSS tends to be more lobular in distribution.
-In addition, CSS tends to have centrilobular nodules.
+CEP may be difficult to differentiate from eosinophilic granulomatosis with polyangiitis (EGPA).

 Idiopathic hypereosinophilic syndrome (IHS)